Ray Lucia: Early life, education, personal life

-Financial advisor
+Career

 Lucia founded the Raymond J. Lucia Companies, Inc. and was the company's president and CEO for over twenty years.
 Registered Rep Magazine named Lucia as one of the "Top 100 Independent Financial Advisors in America" in 2008, and he was one of ten financial advisors recognized in the magazine's 2004 "Outstanding Broker Awards."

 On September 5, 2012, the SEC alleged that Ray Lucia spread misleading information about his Buckets of Money strategy at a series of investment seminars.
 Lucia had assured investors that his strategies had been backtested during bear markets.
 The SEC contended that the only backtesting Lucia performed were some "calculations made in the late 1990s and two two-page spreadsheets."